Carlos Uriarte

-Carlos Felipe Uriarte (born December 10, 1979) is an American attorney who is the assistant attorney general for legislative affairs.
+Carlos Felipe Uriarte (born December 10, 1979) is an American attorney who had served the assistant attorney general for legislative affairs.

 Early life and education

-Uriarte was born on December 10, 1979 in San Leandro, California.
+Uriarte was born on December 10, 1979, in San Leandro, California.
 He earned a Bachelor of Arts degree in American culture studies from the Washington University in St. Louis in 2002 and a Juris Doctor from the University of Pennsylvania Law School in 2005.

 Career

 Uriarte worked as a summer associate at Heller Ehrman and Akin Gump Strauss Hauer & Feld.
-In 2006 and 2007, Uriarte served as a law clerk for Judge Juan Ramon Sánchez.
+From 2006 to 2007, Uriarte served as a law clerk for Judge Juan Ramon Sánchez of the United States District Court for the Eastern District of Pennsylvania.
 From 2007 to 2009, he worked as a white collar and antitrust associate at Crowell & Moring.
 He then served as legislative counsel to Congresswoman Judy Chu and counsel to the United States House Committee on Oversight and Reform.
 In 2013 and 2014, he served as senior counsel to the secretary of the United States Department of the Interior.
 From 2014 to 2017, he served as associate deputy attorney general in the Office of the Deputy Attorney General.
 After the end of the Obama administration, Uriarte worked as a vice president at Capital One.
 In 2020 and 2021, he served as chief counsel for the United States House Select Oversight Subcommittee on the Coronavirus Crisis.
 Since April 2021, he has worked as vice president and regulator counsel for Unite Us, a technology company.

 Biden administration

 On May 3, 2022, President Joe Biden nominated Uriarte to be an assistant attorney general for legislative affairs.
-Hearings were held before the Senate Judiciary Committee on June 22, 2022.
-His nomination was favorably reported on July 21, 2022.
+A hearing was held before the Senate Judiciary Committee on June 22, 2022.
+On July 21, 2022, his nomination was reported out committee by a 13–9 vote.
 He was confirmed via voice vote on August 4, 2022.